 Reviewed by Annabel

 In his 2013 book Stuff Matters which I reviewed for Shiny here, materials science professor Miodownik took us on a tour around some of the most important man-made materials that have shaped our lives: from steel to chocolate via paper and concrete – all featuring in a picture of the author reading on his roof terrace.
-In that book he proved to be adept at explaining the complexities of how materials work in an understandable and always entertaining way, full of anecdotes, history and the stories behind his subjects.
+In this book he proved to be adept at explaining the complexities of how materials work in an understandable and always entertaining way, full of anecdotes and the stories behind his subjects.
 It won him the Royal Society Winton Prize (now the RS Science Book Prize).

 Each of the thirteen liquids examined is described in the chapter heading by its primary property, but first, in the introduction he defines the essential property they all share: